scanner-research/scanner/docs/handbook/kubernetes.rst

 (a container is akin to a light-weight VM image).

-We provide a step-by-step example of getting Scanner up and running on your own kubernetes cluster using `Google Cloud Platform <https://github.com/scanner-research/scanner/tree/master/examples/apps/gcp_kubernetes>`__.
+We provide a step-by-step example of getting Scanner up and running on your own kubernetes cluster using either `Google Cloud Platform <https://github.com/scanner-research/scanner/tree/master/examples/apps/gcp_kubernetes>`__ or `Amazon Web Services <https://github.com/scanner-research/scanner/tree/master/examples/apps/aws_kubernetes>`__.